Skip advert

 RRP

-A growth spurt sees the Ford Transit Courier offer more space than ever, although while its prices still look relatively keen when compared with rivals, they’ve jumped up compared with the outgoing model’s.
-Still, this is a capable small van with a useful load bay, a well-judged range of powertrains (with an electric van option on the way) and a cabin that has all of the tech you might need.
+A growth spurt for the latest model sees the Ford Transit Courier offer more space than ever.
+Its prices still look relatively keen when compared with rivals but they’ve jumped up compared with the old model’s.
+Still, this is a capable small van with a useful load bay, a well-judged range of powertrains and a cabin that has all of the tech you might need.

 About the Ford Transit Courier

 Everyone has to grow up sometime, right?
-That’s clearly the case for the Ford Transit Courier; the baby of the Blue Oval’s commercial vehicle line-up has been treated to a whole new look for 2024, with fresh technology, an all-electric version and, yes, an increase in size.
+That’s clearly the case for the Ford Transit Courier; the baby of the Blue Oval’s commercial vehicle line-up was treated to a whole new look for 2024, with fresh technology, an all-electric version (the e Transit Courier) and, yes, an increase in size.

 Advertisement - Article continues below